oracle-cne/ock-forge/README.md

 the image.
 When building these kind of images, `qemu-img` must be installed.
 On Oracle Linux systems it can be installed via `dnf install qemu-img`.

-# Using the Image Builder
+# Using `ock-forge`

 ock-forge is a set of shell scripts broken up into logical operations that can be used and edited as necessary.
-If the image is being deployed to a host with a simple disk geometry (which is the recommended way to deploy OCK) then the top level command, `ock-forge`, can be used.
+If boot media is being deployed to a host with a simple disk geometry (which is the recommended way to deploy OCK) then the top level command, `ock-forge`, can be used.

 ## `ock-forge`

-The `ock-forge` command performs all the work required to generate a bootable OCK image assuming that the target is a single block device using the standard partition layout.
-It can generate images three ways: creating and installing to a qcow2 image, creating and installing to a raw iso, and installing to an arbitrary paritionable block device (read: physical disk).
+The `ock-forge` command performs all the work required to generate OCK boot media assuming that the target is a single block device using the standard partition layout.
+It can generate boot media three ways: creating and installing to a qcow2 image, creating and installing to a raw iso, and installing to an arbitrary paritionable block device (read: physical disk).
-In addition to generating the image, it creates a container image containing the ostree contents for the build.
+In addition to generating the boot media, it creates a container image containing the ostree contents for the build.
 This container image is useful for updating existing hosts in-place.